-Below, you will find a quick guide to the Goldendoodle Health Testing Requirements:
+Below, you will find a quick guide to the health testing requirements for each breed (GR=Golden Retriever, ALL=Golden Retriever, Poodle and Goldendoodle or GD=Goldendoodle)

 Breeders who test for the following health conditions qualify for Basic Membership status.

 Choose one of the following methods to qualify for Hips:

 Prelim OFA or Dr. Wallace report for hip scores of Fair, Good, Excellent, for x-rays taken 4 mos. of age or later.
 Note that for any dog receiving a Fair rating prior to age of 2 yrs.
 (OFA prelim rating or Wallace report), a Final OFA or Wallace report with x-rays taken after 2 yrs. of age or later is required to remain as a qualified breeding dog;